life4/deal/docs/details/module_load.md

-# module_load
+# Contracts for importing modules

-This function allows you to control what can happen at module load stage.
+The function `module_load` allows you to control what can happen at module load stage.

 Usage: